NoamBasha/AnomalyDetectionWebApp/README.md

 The project is based on the MVC architecture.
 * View: is an HTML web page, two fields for selecting files, select button and a frame for displaying the output.
 The controller instructs the view from where to pull the JSON and it in turn decodes and displays it.
-* Controller: For the http post command to "/detect" the controller decodes the request and instructs the model to perform the calculation.
+* Controller: The controller uses the API.
 When receiving the result, the controller convrets it to a JSON and instructs the view to create the desired output.
 * Model: The model implements the algorithm itself, and returns the anomlies report.